-We have now been practising biodynamics for 33 years.
+Converting to biodynamics happened on our farm over 30 years ago.
 While we can now convert a farm over in 3 years, this has not always been the case.
 When we first converted over the home farm it took us ten years before we were happy with the results.

-For the first five years we took the purists’ approach, which was to cut out fertilisers and pesticides and simply spray out the biodynamic preps.
+In the first five years of converting to Biodynamics we took the purists’ approach, which was to cut out fertilisers and pesticides and simply spray out the biodynamic preps.

 For us it was a dreadful failure.

-Our fathers’ well-fertilized, productive pastures turned yellow and lost their vigour, the few remaining legumes disappeared and milk production plummeted.
-Our pastures had become addicted to continuous applications of fertilizers and were going into withdrawal.
+Our fathers’ well-fertilised, productive pastures turned yellow and lost their vigour, the few remaining legumes disappeared and milk production plummeted.
+Our pastures had become addicted to continuous applications of fertilisers and were going into withdrawal.

 Financially this was nightmare.